sg-crest A Singapore Government Agency Website

 Apply to set aside a default order

-How you apply depends on whether your case is under the simplified or standard proceedings.
+How you apply depends on the nature whether your case is under the simplified or standard proceedings.

 Key facts